Nothing makes you want to simplify your life like homeschooling.

 - Spend 15 minutes every day decluttering something.
 A drawer, a cabinet, or part of a room.
 Carry a small trash can and a paper bag with handles with you.
 Things either stay in the drawer (you use it regularly), go into the trash (you don’t use it), or into the bag (you can’t use it but maybe someone else could so you’re giving it away)

 - Have one or two times a day where everyone picks up for 15 minutes.
-I suggest right before lunch and right before dad comes home or bedtime.
+I suggest right before lunch and right before dad comes home or at bedtime.
 Make it fun by racing against a timer or playing music with a fast beat.

 - If you can’t find room for your stuff, you might have too much stuff.

 - Books take up a ton of room.
 If you have the space to start a family library, I say go for it.
 Especially if you have a larger family and use a literature-based curriculum.
-If space is an issue, considering just getting spine books, reference books, and the best of the best children’s literature.
+But if space is an issue, considering just getting spine books, reference books, and the best of the best children’s literature.
 And then get Kindle(s), so you can keep many more books and even have them readily available in the car or on vacation.
 Keep watch on Amazon as they go on sale before all major holidays.

 Take a 2-3 hour block during the weekend (or whenever you can), have your spouse or a friend watch your kids, and plan your next homeschooling week: